 For a quick reference guide, be sure to download our stain and species guide, which shows various wood stains on actual wood panels, as well as how they look when laser engraved.

-You can download the stain guide here.
+You can download the stain guide here. (click the link to the left)

 Our collection of wood stains reflects the trend toward the use of color.
 Looking to take advantage of the latest "rustic" look that's popular?
 Our "wash" stains can help provide that look.